klovaaxel/TypeContractor/README.md

 For each candidate, we apply stripping and replacements and custom mappings and write everything to the output files.

+### Installing locally

+Instead of installing the tool globally, you can also add it locally to the project that is going to use it.
+This makes it easier to make sure everyone who wants to run the project have it available.

+For the initial setup, run:

+`dotnet new tool-manifest`
+`dotnet tool install typecontractor`

+in your Web-project.

+Whenever new users check out the repository, they can run `dotnet tool restore` and get everything you need installed.

 ### Running automatically

 In your `Web.csproj` add a target that calls the tool after build.
 Example: